jamesltracy/hello-world/README.md

 Howdy!

-I'm a PhD Candidate at Texas A&M working with R and Python for niche modelling applications involving feature selection.
+I'm a PhD Candidate at Texas A&M working with R and Python for niche modelling applications involving feature selection with MaxEnt.